distcode/MS-102/GraphPS/GrpManagement.md

 ## Create a new Group

 To create a new group use the cmdlet `New-MgGroup`.
-Use the paramter `-SecurityEnabled` to create a security group, `-MailEnabled:$false` to create a group without a mail address (not mail enabled security group).
+Use the parameter `-SecurityEnabled` to create a security group, `-MailEnabled:$false` to create a group without a mail address (not mail enabled security group).

 ```PowerShell
 New-MgGroup `